 1 2 3

 Zoning Primary use Consent use

 TRANSPORT ZONE II (TZII)

-The objective of this zone is to provide for public streets, whether constructed or still to be constructed, as well as infrastructure associated with public streets.
-Provision is also made for the temporary use of the land unit for other purposes as may be approved by the Municipality.
-Primary use Public street Air and underground rights Multiple parking garage Outdoor trading and dining
+The objective of this zone is to Primary use Consent uses

+provide for public streets, Public street Multiple parking garage

+whether constructed or still to

+be constructed, as well as

+infrastructure associated with

+public streets.
+Provision is also

+made for the temporary use of

+the land unit for other purposes

+as may be approved by the

+Municipality.

-TRANSPORT ZONE III (TZIII)
+TRANSPORT ZONE III (TZII T

+The objective of this zone is to Primary use Consent uses

+provide private roads that is Private road • None

+privately owned and does not

+vest in the Municipality or any

+other organ of state, for the

+passage or parking of motor

+vehicles.

+AUTHORITY ZONE (AZ) n ·

-The objective of this zone is to provide private roads that is privately owned and does not vest in the Municipality or any other organ of state, for the passage or parking of motor vehicles.
-Primary usePrivate road Consent uses Outdoor trading and dining
+The objective of this zone is to Primary use Consent uses

-UTILITY ZONE

-The objective of this zone is to reserve land for uses that do not fall into another zoning category and that is normally undertaken by national, provincial and municipal government agencies including utility services and substations.
-Some flexibility for the use of land and development parameters is provided.
-Primary use • Utility service Consent uses Renewable energy structure
+reserve land for uses that do not fall into another zoning Authority use • None

+category and that is normally • freestanding base

+undertaken by national, telecommunication station

+provincial and municipal

+government agencies including

+utility services and substations.

+Some flexibility for the use of

+land and development

+parameters is provided.

+RENEWABLE ENERGY ZONE (REZ)

+To promote the provision of Primary use Consent uses

+renewable energy in a manner Renewable energy structure • None

+that ensures appropriate siting.
+Agriculture - 10

+TELECOMMUNICATION ST 1

+To promote the provision of Primary use Consent uses

+telecommunication Freestanding base • None

+infrastructure in a manner that telecommunication station - 10

+ensures appropriate siting.

 1 2 3

-- Consent use

 Zoning Primary use Consent use

-AUTHORITY ZONE

-AUTHORITY ZONE (AZ) 1 2

-The objective of this zone is to Primary use Consent uses

-provide for land uses which is Authority use None

-practiced by or on behalf of

-organs of state.

 UNDETERMINED ZONE

-UNDETERMINED ZONE (UNZ) 1 -
+UNDETERMINED ZONE (UN (ZI)

 The objective of this zone is to Primary use Consent uses

-enable the Municipality to defer None None
+enable the Municipality to defer • None • None

 a decision regarding a specific

 land use and development

 management provisions until

 the circumstances affecting the

 land unit have been properly

 investigated; or until the owner

 of the land makes an

 application for rezoning; or a

 zoning determination is made

 by the Municipality.
 The

 objective of this zone is

 furthermore to create a zone to

 which land could revert back to

 when rights under current

 zonings, other than Single

 Residential Zone I, were not

 exercised, especially in cases

-where changes in the planning context occurred since the
+where changes in the planning

+context occurred since the

 current zoning was granted.